wso2-attic/esb-connectors/instagram/instagram-connector/instagram-connector-1.0.0/README.txt

 STEPS:

- 1. Make sure the ESB 4.8.1 zip file with latest patches available at "{PATH_TO_SOURCE_BUNDLE}/instagram-connector/instagram-connector-1.0.0/org.wso2.carbon.connector/repository/"
+ 1. Make sure the ESB 4.8.1 zip at "{PATH_TO_SOURCE_BUNDLE}/instagram-connector/instagram-connector-1.0.0/org.wso2.carbon.connector/repository/"

  2. Create a Instagram account and derive the access token: